Home Inspection

 Are you a certified InterNACHI home inspector in Joliette?+

 Yes.
 We are InterNACHI-certified (International Association of Certified Home Inspectors), IBC Network members, and professionally insured.
-As a home inspector, house inspector, property inspector and residential building inspector in Joliette, we meet the most demanding North American standards of practice.
+For Joliette, this expertise is particularly important due to frequent oil tanks and local soil conditions (marine clay).
+As a certified home inspector, house inspector, property inspector or residential building inspector in Joliette, we meet the most demanding North American standards of practice.

 Yes.
-The pre-purchase inspection (also called pre-buy inspection, buyer inspection or inspection before buying) in Joliette is our most requested service.
+The pre-purchase inspection in Joliette (also called pre-buy inspection, buyer inspection or inspection before buying) is our most requested service.
+For heritage downtown typical of Joliette, the pre-purchase inspection systematically documents signs of oil tanks and other recurring findings that influence purchase decisions or negotiation.
 We accommodate tight purchase offer timelines — the inspection clause typically provides 7-10 days to complete the inspection and receive the report.
 Our complete report is delivered within 24h*.

 Do you inspect condominiums, apartments and co-ownerships in Joliette?+

 Yes.
 Our condo inspection in Joliette covers condominiums, divided and undivided co-ownerships, apartment co-ownerships, townhouse co-ownerships and plex conversions.
-We inspect the interior of the unit as well as visible common areas, and recommend a review of the contingency fund study.
+We recommend a review of the contingency fund study and maintenance log (mandatory under Quebec Law 16).
+Service offered throughout Joliette.

-Do you inspect duplexes, triplexes, rental and multi-family properties in Joliette?+
+Do you inspect duplexes, triplexes and rental properties in Joliette?+

-Yes.
-Our plex and multi-unit inspection in Joliette covers duplexes, triplexes, fourplexes, rental properties, multi-family buildings and income properties.
-Buildings of 5 units or more fall under the commercial / multi-unit category requiring an adapted inspection approach.
+Yes, although Joliette's plex and multi-unit stock is smaller than in dense urban boroughs.
+Our inspection covers duplexes, triplexes, fourplexes, rental properties and income properties present in the area.
+Buildings of 5 units or more fall under the commercial / multi-unit category requiring an adapted approach.
 Custom quote within 24h.

 Neighboring Regions